afuerhoff/ioBroker.fb-checkpresence/README.md

 ## fb-checkpresence adapter for ioBroker

 The adapter checks the presence of family members over the fritzbox.
-You must fill in the name of the family member and the mac-address of the used device.
+You must fill in the name of the family member and the mac-address (or ip-address) of the used device.
 The comment is optional and you can enable or disable the family member.
 The datapoint is based on the member name.